SSusantAchary/ssusantachary/README.md

 ### Hi there 👋 I'm Susant Achary

-- 🔭 I’m currently working on Understanding and Solving Real World Problems, and writing on my Medium Blogs related to AI & Technology
+- 🔭 I’m currently working on Computer Vision and Natural Language Processing.
-- 🌱 I’m currently learning on how technology can solve problems in Healthcare, Agriculture, Manufacturing ...
+- 🌱 I’m following how technology can solve problems in Healthcare, Agriculture, Manufacturing ...
 - 📫 How to reach me: mail on sache.meet@yahoo.com
 - 😄 Pronouns: Curious Soul